-The assumptions made in the Functional Servicing Design Brief are Filter Bed dimensions of 4m x 10m, with a 0.25 thick extended area of 6.8m x 13m and a 0.25m thick Mantle (including filter and extended areas) of 15m x 25m.
+The assumptions made in the Functional Servicing Design Brief are Filter Bed dimensions of 4m x 10 m, the width of the Extended Area of 13 m x 6.8 m and the width of Mantle (including Extended area) of 15 m x 25 m.
 The size of Mantle is the potential footprint of the septic bed system.
 The configuration could be made slightly wider to reduce the depth.
 However, a minimum Mantle of 15m downgradient of the last distribution pipe is required.
 The layout in this figure assumes a raised bed, 1m above existing grade, with a 4:1 slope down to existing lot grade.